jimdoescode/jimdoescode.github.io/_posts/2016-10-14-openssl-and-androidpay.md

 unencrypted_message[unencrypted_len] = '\0';
 ```

-A few things we need to be mindful of, the unencrypted lengths provided need to be set to something otherwise it causes errors, also you can't just reuse the same length variable
+A few things we need to be mindful of, the unencrypted lengths used in `EVP_DecryptUpdate` and `EVP_DecryptFinal_ex` need to be set to something, otherwise it causes errors.
+Also
-in the final step as you did in the update step.
-The final step isn't additive so you need to make sure you're moving the pointer and using a new length variable.
-Finally, the
+you can't just reuse the same length variable for both those methods. `EVP_DecryptFinal_ex` isn't additive so you need to make sure you're moving the pointer and using a new length
-base 64 length we use to allocate the unencrypted_message buffer is going to be larger than the message data so we need to make sure that we properly terminate the message at the
+variable.
+Finally, the base64 length we use to allocate the unencrypted_message buffer is always going to be larger than the unencrypted message data itself so we need to make sure that we
-correct spot.
-Otherwise you could get garbage in the message buffer.
+properly terminate the data at the correct spot.
+Otherwise you could get garbage at the end of the unencrypted message buffer.

 Conclusion
 ----------

 I'm not entirely sure why some of these things are the way they are but once it's all together the decryption process seems pretty logical.
 This was my first dive into the OpenSSL
-codebase and I'm not completely convinced that I got everything correct but it works and hopefully doesn't have any major issues.
+codebase and I'm not completely convinced that I got everything correct, but, it works and hopefully doesn't have any major issues.